nuster1128/RecBole-MetaRec-Doc/docs/source/index.rst

 Introduction
 -------------------------
-RecBole-MetaModule is an extended module for RecBole, which aims to help researches to compare and develop their own models in the meta learning recommendation field.
+RecBole-MetaRec is an extended module for RecBole, which aims to help researches to compare and develop their own models in meta learning recommendation field.

-This module is developed totally based on RecBole by adding extended classes and functions, without modifying any codes of RecBole core.
+This module is totally developed based on RecBole by adding extened classes and functions, without modifying any codes of RecBole core.

 The contributions are briefly listed as follows: